sjl/.plan/README.markdown

 Finally got around to replacing `mkpass` with a version in Common Lisp.
 My collection of CL scripts is growing, now that I have Adopt to make writing their UI less painful.
 Need to dogfood it a bit more and eventually release it.

+Did a bit more of the OpenGL tutorial.